IBM-Cloud/terraform-provider-ibm/website/docs/d/is_private_path_service_gateway.html.markdown

 	- `id` - (String) The unique identifier for this resource group.
 	- `name` - (String) The name for this resource group.
 - `resource_type` - (String) The resource type.
-- `service_endpoints` - (List) The fully qualified domain names for this private path service gateway.
+- `service_endpoints` - (List of strings) The fully qualified domain names for this private path service gateway.
 - `vpc` - (List) The VPC this private path service gateway resides in.
 	Nested scheme for **vpc**:
 	- `crn` - (String) The CRN for this VPC.